 +-------+-------------+------+-----+---------+-------+

-The syntax for dropping the default value of a column is as follows:
+The syntax for deleting the default value of a column is as follows:

 ALTER TABLE table_name ALTER COLUMN column_name DROP DEFAULT;

-table_name specifies the name of the table to which the column belongs, and column_name specifies the name of the column whose default value is to be dropped.
+In the preceding syntax, table_name specifies the name of the table that contains the column whose default value you want to delete, and column_name specifies the name of the column.

-Assume that the tbl1 table exists in the database and the table schema of tbl1 is as follows:
+Assume that the database contains a table named tbl1.
+The table structure of tbl1 is as follows:

 +-------+-------------+------+-----+---------+-------+